Chayuan/archriss-front-builder/readme.md

 - `scripts:prod`
 - `styles`
 - `styles:prod`
-- `imgs`
-- `imgs:prod`
 - `views`
 - `views:prod`

 ## What it does

-- Minify and copy image from `src/imgs` to `dist/imgs` (path are editable)

-  > You should not rely on gulp minifier to minify your images though, and a pre-minification is strongly recommanded

 - Compile scss files to a single `app.css` file (with a sourcemap for developpement)